 - Method 1 (Screen) - 1.
-Markedly flex the cervical spine, rotate head left and right to physiologic barrier. - 2.
+Markedly flex the cervical spine, rotate head left and right to physiologic barrier. - Identify direction of motion restriction and direction of ease of motion - Method 2 - 1.
+Palpate lateral masses of C1 bilaterally - Rotate C1 left and right to physiologic barrier. - 3.
 Identify direction of motion restriction and direction of ease of motion